Reflections by a new philanthropist

 Never.
 Never have I had a course that has had such an influence on my academic life, as well as my personal life, as this one.
 Philanthropy & Civil Society, a course offered at Binghamton University through the Learning By Giving Foundation, changed my outlook on philanthropy completely.
-The course’s intent is to allow students to have a glimpse into the nonprofit sector and learn more about global philanthropy, with a real grant decision of $10,000 to make, to give to local nonprofit organizations.
+The course’s intent is to allow students to have a glimpse as a new philanthropist into the nonprofit sector and learn more about global philanthropy, with a real grant decision of $10,000 to make, to give to local nonprofit organizations.

 Never have I been challenged in my student career to make a decision that had so much moral weight and would impact real lives that were otherwise beyond my control.
 With this hefty grant decision looming over us since day one, I knew that I had to be an active, engaged student in this course to learn how to make that decision.
 In the end, we had more than 70 applicants, and we donated our funds to VINES and RISE, who work with providing food to their community and comprehensive aid to domestic abuse victims, respectively.